dotnet/csharplang/proposals/extensions.md

 Extensions are emitted as static class types with an extension marker method.

 The extension marker method encodes the underlying type as parameter.
-It is private and static, and is called `<ImplicitExtension>$` for implicit extensions and `<ExplicitExtension>$` for explicit extensions.
+It is public and static, and is called `<ImplicitExtension>$` for implicit extensions and `<ExplicitExtension>$` for explicit extensions.
+It allows roundtripping of extension symbols through metadata (full and reference assemblies).

 For example: `implicit extension R for UnderlyingType` yields `private static void <ImplicitExtension>$(UnderlyingType)`.